quisquous/cactbot/README.md

 ]
 ```

-A more sophisticated example that triggers with a 1 second delay, but only when the player's
+A more sophisticated example that fires after a 1 second delay, but only when the player's
-character name appears in the log message:
+character name appears in the FFXIV log message:

 ```
 Options.Triggers = [